 What is cued articulation in phonics?

 Cued articulation is a visual phonics system developed by Jane Passy that uses 49 distinct hand movements to represent English speech sounds.
 Each gesture shows children exactly where and how a sound is produced in the mouth.
-Teachers use these manual cues to make auditory information visible, helping pupils map speech sounds to letters more effectively.
+Teachers use these manual cues to make auditory information visible, helping learners map speech sounds to letters more effectively.

 How do teachers use cued articulation in the classroom?